 - Worry that you or your baby will die

 The above factors can become parts of a birth experience that can be hard to let go of.
-Birthing people and those involved in the birth experience can find they become stuck on what are known as hot spots.
-Hot spots in a traumatic experience tend to be the worst parts of the experience.
+Birthing people and those involved in the birth experience can find they become stuck on the worst parts of their experiences (we call these hot spots).
 Research has looked at the most common hot spots that appear within birth trauma and these were highly related to interpersonal factors, such as the language that was used and the way you were made to feel throughout your birth.
 The second most common hot spot was related to obstetric complications, and the hot spot that was least common was related to medical emergencies.
 This just goes to back up the idea that trauma is in the eye of the beholder and even if you have a “text-book” pregnancy, labour, and birth, but were made to feel unsafe emotionally or physically, you can still go on to develop symptoms of birth trauma.

 How Has Covid Impacted on The Perinatal Experience?